SpannerProtocol/web-docs/docs/dpo_rule.md

 <img src="assets/dpo.png" width="600">

+### DPO Glossary
+- Manager: the user who created the DPO
+- Members: users taking up seats of a DPO.
+A Member can be an *Individual Member* or a *DPO Member*
+- DPO Chaining: a DPO taking seats of another DPO. e.g. DPO_a chains to DPO_b.
+It is equivalent to DPO_a is chained to DPO_b

+### DPO Lifecycle, States and Behaviours
+- **CREATED**: The state upon DPO creation.
+Users can then start referring others to join the DPO.
+- **FILLED**: When all seats were taken by *Members*.
+The DPO can then buy a Genesis Package or chains to another DPO
+- **CHAINED**: When the DPO chains to another DPO.
+The DPO will wait for recursive state change events.
+- **IN EFFECT**: When the DPO has purchased a Genesis Package and begins receiving rewards.
+- **COMPLETED**: when all rewards from the purchased Genesis Package have been received.
+Members can withdraw at this state.
+- **TERMINATED**: Members can withdraw at this state.
+There are a few scenarios where a DPO could become **TERMINATED**:
+  - **CREATED** -> **TERMINATED**: if the DPO can not fill all of its 100 seats within 15 days after **CREATED**, and a member requests to withdraw
+  - **FILLED** -> **TERMINATED**: if the DPO fails to commit to an eligible target within 15 days after **FILLED**, and a member requests to withdraw

+Please note that a new state of {**IN EFFECT**, **COMPLETED** or **TERMINATED**} will trigger recursive state change to all of its *DPO Members* into the same state.
+This rule will apply recursively that if a DPO Member has its own DPO Members.

 ## DPO Structure
-DPO is a formalized on-chain organization.
-A DPO is primarily for crowdfunding.
-Here's some important basic concepts:
 - A DPO is initiated by a **DPO Manager** with a target crowdfund value and bounds (e.g. aims to crowdfund 10k BOLTs and commit to target, either a Growth Box or seats of another DPO, with at least 7% APY)
 - A DPO has 100 **seats**, taken by its **DPO Members**.
-Each seat has the same price, one share of voting power and an equal claim to the rewards of this DPO.
+Each seat has the same price and an equal claim to the rewards of this DPO.
-- **DPO Members** can be either an individual wallet address or a DPO (DPO in DPO).
+- **DPO Members** can be either an individual wallet address or a DPO, the DPO chaining pattern
     - An individual wallet participant can take up to 20 seats
     - A DPO participant can take up to 30 seats